-Site Identification 010 Facility Name: Rexhame Beach

-Facility Location: Inspection Date:

-End of Standish Street July 17, 2017
+Site Identification 010 Facility Name: Rexhame Beach Facility Location: End of Standish Street Inspection Date: July 17, 2017

 Specification Yes/No/Description

 Site Access

 Accessible path of travel from passenger disembarking area and NO

 parking area to accessible entrance

 Disembarking area at accessible entrance NO

 Surface evenly paved or hard-packed NO

 No ponding of water NO

 Path of Travel

 Path does not require the use of stairs NO

 Path is stable, firm and s lip resistant NO

 3 ft wide minimum NO

 Slope maximum 1:20 (5%) and maximum cross pitch is 2% (1:50).
 NO

-Continuous common surface, no changes in level greater than / 2 NO
+Continuous common surface, no changes in level greater than 1⁄2 inch NO

-inch

-Any objects protruding onto the pathway must be detected by a NO

-person with a visual disability using a cane
+Any objects protruding onto the pathway must be detected by a person with a visual disability using a cane NO

-Objects protruding more than 4" from the wall must be within 27" NO

-of the ground, or higher than 80"
+Objects protruding more than 4" from the wall must be within 27" of the ground, or higher than 80" NO

-Curb on the pathway must have curb cuts at drives, parking and NO
+Curb on the pathway must have curb cuts at drives, parking and drop-offs NO

-drop-offs

 NOTES

 Path to the beach has no boardwalk or accessible mats.

-Curb on the pathway must have curb cuts at drives, parking and drop-offs NOTES NO